 Below, the work was just before finishing.

 Shadows and values are checked and enhanced.
-Eventually, I put slight colours
+Eventually, I put slight colours on passer-bys.

 Compare the original, "Black & White drawings" made two or three years ago.
 You find two people do not have specific characters.
 The sketch has neither settings, body language nor symbolic meanings in colours/devices.
 They are just plain sketches.